oyejateen/policy-police/README.md

 ## Support

-For any questions or feedback, please contact policyanalyzer@example.com.
+For any questions or feedback, please open a issue.